itublockchain/ethdam-oasis-guard/README.md

 'If we have a black box, let's fill it with all the confidential things.'

 This setup is promising, but how do we access the contract?
-In today's world, passkeys have become indispensable.
-We verified signatures from the r1 curve on Oasis, enabling users to access the contract using their passkey details and to manage passwords as they desire.
-Consequently, we developed a browser extension that operates with passkeys on Sapphire.
+In today's world, passkeys (webauthn) have become indispensable.
+We verified signatures from the r1 curve on Oasis, enabling users to access the contract using their passkey (webauthn) details and to manage passwords as they desire.
+Consequently, we developed a browser extension that operates with passkeys (webauthn) on Sapphire.

 Furthermore, we wanted to add another feature commonly used in password managers: the secure transfer of passwords to another individual or group.
 For this purpose, we utilize Semaphore, which allows for the secure sharing of certain confidential data with friends or a team.
 This system anonymizes the grouping of individuals and enables private messaging through this channel.
 Once whitelisted by the main account, these individuals also gain access to the passwords.
 For instance,